- Dates & Prices

 Please ensure that you make a booking with us first and wait for confirmation that your spaces are reserved before making any travel arrangements.

 Fly to Stockholm, Gothenburg or Oslo airports for onward travel by train to Arvika or by hire car, travel time 2.5-4.5 hours depending on options chosen.
-Transfer to/from Arvika train station is available as an optional extra for guests travelling by public transport.
+Transfer to/from Arvika train station is available as an optional extra for guests travelling by public transport (if combining your cabin stay with Canoe Tours in Rottnan/Röjdån, transfer to/from Torsby rather than Arvika is also possible).

 Ferry Dover-Dunkirk or Newcastle-Amsterdam for onward train connections to Arvika.